agathoklisx/lai/README.md

 /* Update (end of May of 2020):

-   Since almost all of the development were merged upstream, plus there is an extremely nice collaboration, there was no really need to continue with the fork in a lonely trip.
+   Since almost all of the development wes merged upstream, plus there is an extremely nice collaboration, there was no really need to continue with the fork in a lonely trip.

-   Also, because there was the will to execute Dictu scripts without any modification I had always to catch up with Dictu development.
+   Also, because there is the will to execute Dictu scripts without any modification I had always to catch up with Dictu development.

    So this ended up as a more general tool with some broader functionality, and which